Smith College: Graduate degrees and study options

 Smith's graduate program is open to applicants of any gender.
 Degrees offered are Master of Arts in teaching (elementary, middle or high school), master of fine arts, master of education of the deaf, Master of Science in biological sciences, Master of Science in exercise and sport studies and master and Ph.D. in social work.
 In special one-year programs, international students may qualify for a certificate of graduate studies or a diploma in American studies.
 Each year approximately 100 men and women pursue advanced graduate work at Smith.

 Also offered as a non-degree studies program is the Diploma in American Studies.
-This is a highly competitive one-year program open only to international students of advanced undergraduate or graduate standing.
-It is designed primarily, although not exclusively, for those who are teaching or who plan to teach some aspect of American culture and institutions.

 The Smith College School for Social Work is nationally recognized for its specialization in clinical social work and puts a heavy emphasis on direct field work practice.
 The program is accredited by the Council on Social Work Education.
 The school offers a Master of Social Work (M.S.W.) degree as well as a Ph.D. program designed to prepare MSWs for leadership positions in clinical research education and practice.

 The college has a limited number of other programs leading to Ph.D.s and is part of a cooperative doctoral program co-administered by Amherst College, Hampshire College, Mount Holyoke College and the University of Massachusetts Amherst.

 Admissions and rankings

 Admissions

 The 2022 annual ranking of U.S. News & World Report categorizes Smith as 'most selective'.

-For the Class of 2022 (enrolling fall 2018), Smith received 5,780 applications, accepted 1,789 (31.0%), and enrolled 613.
+For the Class of 2027 (enrolling fall 2023), Smith received 9,868 applications (reflecting a 36 percent increase over last year), accepted 1,875 (19.0%), and enrolled 630.
+Smith’s applicant pool has increased 36 percent over the past year, which the college attributes to the decision to move to ‘loan-free’ financial aid.
 The middle 50% range of SAT scores was 670–750 for critical reading and 670–770 for math, while the middle 50% range for the ACT composite score was 31–34 for enrolled first-year students.
 The average SAT for Smith College is 1430 even though Smith is also a test-optional college.